 Pre-birth COVID-19 testing

-You and your support person will be required to wear a mask when you enter the hospital but will not be required in the birthing suite unless you are positive for COVID-19.
-In that case, the delivery would occur in a separate, negative air pressure operating room, which would prevent the potential spread of the virus.
+You and your support person will be required to wear a mask when you enter the hospital.
+If you are positive for COVID-19, the delivery would occur in a designated isolation area, which would prevent the potential spread of the virus.
 Your care team will wear N95 masks and face shields and you and your support person will be masked throughout labor and delivery.

-Updated guidelines from the Centers for Disease Control and Prevention (CDC) say the risks and benefits of separating a COVID-positive mom from her baby should be discussed, and separation should not be considered as the first or only option.
+Updated guidelines from the Centers for Disease Control and Prevention (CDC) say that separating a COVID-positive mom from her baby is no longer recommended.
 Early research suggests COVID-19 doesn’t appear to pass from mother to fetus in the womb and that you are at no higher risk for contracting the virus if you take recommended precautions.